bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

 ![Image 5](/2025-06-25-how-i-use-org-mode-part-one/org-part-one-5.png)

-I don't go to crazy with these. *C-c-TAB* brings up my default agenda view.
+I don't go to crazy with these. *C-c-TAB* or *C-c-a-a* brings up my default agenda view.
 A timeline of the current day that shows both events and scheduled tasks or deadlines.
 I leave the agenda view open and sticky in the background and have set up a key to toggle back and forth from whatever file I'm in with *C-c 9*
 ```lisp
 ;; Note this keybind requires that the agenda is already open in the background or it will just go to an empty buffer
 (global-set-key (kbd "C-c 9") (lambda ()